What is cloud storage?

 Can we get our documents back from cloud storage?

 Yes.
 If you ever decide not to continue with cloud storage through UnitiBase then all documents can be retrieved.
-They can be supplied on a disk, for example, or can be transferred to another AWS cloud storage account.
-Unions may also choose to set up and manage their own independent AWS account from the outset, and have their UnitiBase installation link to their account.
+They can be downloaded individually from UnitiBase or you may choose to have Capesso download documents.
+It may be possible to transfer documents to another AWS cloud storage account.
+Unions may also choose to set up and manage their own independent AWS account from the outset, and have their UnitiBase installation linked to their account.

 Will our documents be accessible?